LucaScorpion/gokart-prompt/README.md

   - Python
   - Ruby
   - Rust

+[^zsh-only]: Only in Zsh, due to limitations of Bash.

 Is something missing?
 Feel free to [open an issue](https://github.com/LucaScorpion/gokart-prompt/issues/new) or send a pull request!